 You wouldn't believe some of the vicious comments about their local "powers that be" that neighborhood associations make on their websites; we saw them as we researched this site.

 Please stop that.
-Live with with the disrespect from elected officials and city staff, for the sake of big gains later.
+Live with any disrespect from elected officials and city staff that you notice, for the sake of big gains later.
 Just get to work earning their regard.

 Make it your goal to be sure that when philanthropists or the city government, even the state and federal governments, start looking for a worthy neighborhood, they think early and often of yours.
-Developers and investors too.
+Opinions of developers and investors can be vastly important too.